TritonDataCenter/rfd/rfd/0158/README.md

   {vnet,IP-prefix} mappings.
 Any mappings sharing an external-IP must co-reside on a single `vxlnat(7D)` zone.)

-NOTE:  Today triton does not allow overlapping prefixes in a customer (vnet).
+NOTE: Today Triton does not allow overlapping prefixes in a customer (vnet).
 If that changes, the addition of VLAN will be needed in the above mappings, alongside vnet.

 The above configuration is read from a file by `vxlnatd(1M)`, an SMF-managed service that opens the `vxlnat(7D)` device, and feeds it configuration from a